 Using size 4mm hook, and lilac yarn, starting with a tail of 5-6″, ch 9 and join with sl st to first ch.

-Round 4: Join green, ch 2, hdc in same st, *hdc in 3, 2 hdc repeat from * to end, join with sl st to top of ch 2 (45).
-FO.
+Round 4: Join green, ch 2, hdc in same st, *hdc in 3, 2 hdc repeat from * to end, join with sl st to top of ch-2.
+Fasten off green.
+(45)

-Round 7: Join red, ch 2, hdc in next 2, *2 hdc, hdc in 6, repeat from * to last 3 sts, hdc in 3, join with sl st to top of ch 2 (72).
-FO red leaving a long tail to sew sides together or do not FO if you want to crochet the sides together.
+Round 7: Join red, ch 2, hdc in next 2, *2 hdc, hdc in 6, repeat from * to last 3 sts, hdc in 3, join with sl st to top of ch-2 (72).
+Fasten off red leaving a long tail to sew sides together OR do not cut yarn if you want to crochet the sides together.

-Weave in ends, NOT the starting tail (lilac).
+Weave in ends (not essential), NOT the starting tail (lilac).
 Fold in half (along the line of the start/end of rounds is neatest), right side out and sew through the first round with the starting tail.

 Now sew together along the edge of the last round and then weave those tails in.
 Alternatively sc sides together.